danwilliams/rustmark/README.md

       - Compatibility with browsing the content on a Git server such as GitHub or Gitea
       - Static file handling
-      - Single-file deployment — all assets baked in
+      - Single-file deployment — all assets baked in (optional and configurable)
       - Logging of HTTP requests and events using [Tokio Tracing][Tracing]
       - Graceful handling of 404 and 500 HTTP errors
       - Graceful handling of runtime application errors